GREENWICH -- Howard Stern is going from star of "Private Parts" to private dick.

 "He hires young women models, prostitutes and porn stars to go on his show just to have Howard Stern and other members of the cast (including himself) treat the women like garbage," the e-mail said.
 "In other cases, they have even put young girls in chains or tied them up and called them 'slaves' as a 'so-called' joke."

-The e-mail's author, who questioned whether Dell'Abate is an appropriate role model for children, did not respond to a message seeking comment.
+The e-mail's author, who questioned whether Dell'Abate is an appropriate role model for children, did not respond to a message from Greenwich Time.

 "I honestly would not leave my daughters alone with this man," the e-mail said.
 "Please protect our community, daughters, young men and our fine parks from Gary Dell'Abate."